byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<oneiric\_>** attacked in what way sarang?
 **\<midipoet>** sarang: I was here for a meeting, and people did step in
 **\<sarang>** Openly insulted, had intimidating statements made about a person and their family, etc.
-**\<rehrar>** dEBRUYNE: I can see your point, how the Monero Community workgroup has evolved way past myself and sgp, so I also am sympathetic to the fact that the current workgroup is very probably outside of our authority
+**\<rehrar>** dEBRUYNE: I can see your point, how the ByteRub Community workgroup has evolved way past myself and sgp, so I also am sympathetic to the fact that the current workgroup is very probably outside of our authority
 **\<oneiric\_>** like the "im going to call you offensive names" or "i'm going to slander and bully you into submission and disrepute"?
 **\<sarang>** I also did not step in, and regret it
 **\<rehrar>** at least, we cannot exercise the authority without compromising what it has become